Field Transformations

 }

-A field transformation mapping each attributes in the database table to the attributes as they exist in the mParticle JSON schema would be:
+A field transformation mapping each attribute in the database table to the attributes as they exist in the mParticle JSON schema would be:

 Example field transformation